theupdateframework/taps/tap7.md

 - 1: **`initialize_updater(trusted_data_dir, keys, instructions)`**:
     - Purpose:
         Sets the client's initial state up for a future test, providing it with metadata to be treated as already-validated.
-A client updater delivered to end users will always need some kind of root of trust (in the TUF spec, an initial Root role metadata file, e.g. root.json) to use when validating future metadata.
+A client Updater delivered to end users will always need some kind of root of trust (in the TUF spec, an initial Root role metadata file, e.g. root.json) to use when validating future metadata.